 It was concluded that those parents who remained in the program fit better with the profile for which HIPPY is designed.
 For these families, the key themes to emerge in the parent evaluations were the valuing of social support, social connectedness and empowerment in their parenting skills.
 From the results, it seemed that parents aspired for their children to be prepared for school and were concerned that their children did not acquire basic academic and social skills that would assist them in school.
 Based on this, the group gatherings and learning to get on with other children were valued.
 The evaluation suggested that mothers had a sense that their children were making good developmental progress, and a sense of personal achievement (Liddell et al., 2011).
-In Alice Springs specifically, the positive impact of HIPPY was noted in some increased levels of; "communicating and bonding with their children" (e.g. I read and talk more to my child), the "amount of time spent with their children or engaging in educational activities with their children" (e.g. spending quality time for learning and reading), "ability to remain patient while interacting with their children" (e.g. I became more patient in reading to him; I got more understanding of the words).
+In Alice Springs specifically, the positive impact of HIPPY was noted in some increased levels of; "communicating and bonding with their children" (e.g. I read and talk more to my child), the "amount of time spent with their children or engaging in educational activities with their children" (e.g. I became more patient in reading to him; I got more understanding of the words).

-Overall, based on the evaluation within the five Indigenous communities, some of the considerations noted by HIPPY for further or future implementation, particularly those likely to impact early literacy development were as follows:
+Overall, based on the evaluation within the five Indigenous communities, some of the considerations noted by HIPPY for further or future implementation, particularly those likely to impact early literacy development, were as follows:

-- Materials for the four-year-old program need adapting to better accommodate the literacy competencies of many families. - Need for extended timeframes and specific planning to strengthen partnerships to ensure Indigenous inclusion in program development and delivery. - Enrolment at age 3.5 years in NT preschools impacts on potential HIPPY enrolments, so it is imperative that the program works closely with these services for co-referral. - Second home tutor will enable increased flexibility by offering choice of tutor to respond to any particular language or cultural needs. - · Consider mixture of home visits and centre-based delivery to accommodate parents' needs and comfort.
+- Materials for the four-year-old program need adapting to better accommodate the literacy competencies of many families50. - Need for extended timeframes and specific planning to strengthen partnerships to ensure Indigenous inclusion in program development and delivery. - Enrolment at age 3.5 years in NT preschools impacts on potential HIPPY enrolments, so it is imperative that the program works closely with these services for co-referral. - Second home tutor will enable increased flexibility by offering choice of tutor to respond to any particular language or cultural needs. - · Consider mixture of home visits and centre-based delivery to accommodate parents' needs and comfort.